 Before the client ever comes in for the first session, they are given and must fill out a biopsychosocial assessment.
-This gives a quick self-assessment by the client and gives the counselor basic information to know what questions to ask in the initial session.
+This is a quick self-assessment filled out by the client that gives the counselor basic information to know what questions to ask in the initial session.
 The mini mental status exam (MMSE) will be given in order to quickly assess mental functioning (Tombaugh & McIntyre, 1992).
 In addition, a medical and physical examination will be scheduled with the client after the initial assessment.
 Referrals will be given and an evaluation of the medical exam will help determine any physical issues that the mental issues could be a symptom of such as head injury, hormonal issues, or even thyroid problems.
 A family history of mental or physical illness can also give insight into potential medical solutions to the client’s problems.

 Psychological